| ..

 injuries seen in Micheli's clinic.

-for patellar tendonitis is rest.
-The child may do any activities
+treatment for patellar tendonitis is rest.
+The child may do any

-that do not aggravate the problem.
-Generally, forceful kicks,
+activities that do not aggravate the problem.
+Generally, forceful

-jumps, and plies must be temporarily avoided.
-Ice massage over
+kicks, jumps, and plies must be temporarily avoided.
+Ice massage

-the tendon area will often decrease the pain as well as the inflammation.
+over the tendon area will often decrease the pain as well as the

 three to four weeks.